ansible/tox-ansible/README.md

 ## Testing molecule scenarios

-Although the `tox-ansible` plugin does not have functionality specific to molecule, it can be a powerful tool to run `molecule` scenarios across a matrix of ansible and python versions.
+Although the `tox-ansible` plugin does not have functionality specific to molecule, it can be a powerful tool to run `molecule` scenarios across a matrix of Ansible and Python versions.

 This can be accomplished by presenting molecule scenarios as integration tests available through `pytest` using the [pytest-ansible](https://github.com/ansible-community/pytest-ansible) plugin, which is installed when `tox-ansible` is installed.